purestorage/helm-charts/operator-csi-plugin/README.md

 CSI Operator v5.0.2 starts to support CSI 1.0 Snapshot and Clone features.
 For details see the [CSI volume snapshot](https://kubernetes-csi.github.io/docs/snapshot-restore-feature.html) and [CSI volume clone](https://kubernetes-csi.github.io/docs/volume-cloning.html).
 1. For snapshot feature, ensure you have Kubernetes 1.13+; ensure the feature gate is enabled via the following Kubernetes feature flag: ```--feature-gates=VolumeSnapshotDataSource=true```
 2. For clone feature, ensure you have Kubernetes 1.15+; ensure the feature gate is enabled via the following Kubernetes feature flag: ```--feature-gates=VolumePVCDataSource=true```

+*Note:* It is not currently possible to open feature gates in [AWS EKS](https://github.com/aws/containers-roadmap/issues/512), therefore these features are not available on EKS

 ## Installation